sagorbrur/shuddhi-app/README.md

 - **Language Learners**: Improve your Bangla writing and translation skills.

 ---
+## Contact
+You can directly contact me through email __brursagor@gmail.com__ and share your thoughts regarding this app.

 Discover the difference a perfect Bangla writing experience can make!